slint-ui/slint/docs/mcu.md

 You will also need the `libm` feature to for the math operation that would otherwise be taken care by the std lib.

-And the additional feature you need is `renderer-software` to enable the software renderer we will need to render a Slint scene on MCU.
+And the additional feature you need is `renderer-winit-software` to enable the software renderer we will need to render a Slint scene on MCU.

 ## `build.rs`